Salah3beed/ai4eo_project/README.md

 ## Extras
 I have all weights of all models on my PC, and they are avaiable anytime.
 Also the inferences on all datasets.

+## References
+Kyongsik Yun et al. “Small Target Detection for Search and Rescue Operations Using Distributed Deep Learning and Synthetic Data Generation”.
+In: Pattern Recognition and Tracking XXX.
+Pattern Recognition and Tracking.
+May 13, 2019.
+(Visited on 06/01/2024).